mvt-project/mvt/docs/development/custom_commands.md

 ### Commands on `mvt`

-The `mvt` command hosts what belongs to neither platform: `version`, `completion` and `download-iocs`.
+The `mvt` command hosts what belongs to neither platform: `version`, `completion`, `plugins` and `download-iocs`.
 A plugin command which is not about the acquisition of one platform, such as one which configures the plugin or synchronizes the indicators it uses, belongs there too, in the `mvt.cli_plugins` group:

 ```toml